 Advanced Freeze All Embryos Techniques Produce Better Results

 Patients who choose the option to freeze all embryos from an IVF cycle have a better chance for successful pregnancy, thanks to advanced cryopreservation techniques that effectively preserve embryos and allow a woman’s hormones to return to normal before transfer.
-Freeze all embryos cycles also provide time for preimplantation genetic screening (PGS) to determine healthy, chromosomally normal embryos for transfer, or preimplantation genetic diagnosis (PGD) when a couple may be carriers of chronic disease genes.
+Freeze all embryos cycles also provide time for preimplantation genetic testing (PGT-A) to help select healthy, chromosomally normal embryos for transfer, or a different type of preimplantation genetic testing (PGT-M) when a couple may be carriers of chronic disease genes.

-But because of advances in both freezing technology, as well as PGS and PGD, many IVF providers, including Ovation Fertility, are now moving to freeze all embryos cycles, in which all high-quality embryos are frozen for transfer in a later cycle.
+But because of advances in both freezing technology and genetic testing, many IVF providers, including Ovation, are moving to freeze all embryos cycles, in which all high-quality embryos are frozen for transfer in a later cycle.
 In these freeze all embryos cycles, our experienced embryologists continue to culture all viable embryos.
 However, on Day 5, 6 or 7, embryos that reach an advanced stage of development (the “expanded blastocyst stage”) are frozen.

 Genetic Screening and Freeze All Embryos Cycles